JonasBeal/PhdThesis/docs/06-Drugs.md

 ## A case study on BRAF in melanoma and colorectal cancers

-## Limitations and perspectives illustrated by a prostate cancer study
+## Limitations and perspectives illustrated by a prostate cancer study {#prostate-model}

 A model is first of all an ambiguous object and a polysemous word.
 It therefore seems necessary to start with a semantic study.
 Among the many